Characterizing FaaS Workflows on Public Clouds: The Good, the Bad and the Ugly: Empirical Results and Analysis

 Cost is a key factor in using cloud services.
 While AWS Step Functions have a simple and transparent costing, Azure's costs are complex to compute and have not been investigated before.
 We develop a cost model to help arrive at an accurate costing and analyze these across our workflows.

 The cost for a workflow invocation has three parts: \textit{function execution costs} ($\alpha$), \textit{inter-function transfer costs} ($\beta$), and \textit{workflow orchestration costs} ($\gamma$), with the \textit{total cost} $\kappa = \alpha + \beta + \gamma$.
 Let a given workflow have $n$ functions and $e$ dataflow edges between them.
 Let the function execution times (seconds) be $t_1,t_2 \cdots t_n$, and their configured memory (GB) be $m_1,m_2...m_n$.
-Say the data transfer sizes (GB) on each edge is $D = \{ d_1,d_2...d_e \}$, with the input to the workflow being $d_0$.
+Say the data transfer sizes (GB) on each edge are $D = \{ d_1,d_2...d_e \}$, with the input to the workflow as $d_0$.